rbrundritt/AzureMapsNativeControl/README.md

 ## Contributing

 We welcome contributions.
 Feel free to submit code samples, file issues and pull requests on the repo and we'll address them as we can.
+Learn more about how you can help on our [Contribution Rules & Guidelines](CONTRIBUTING.md).

 You can reach out to us anytime with questions and suggestions using our communities below:
 * [Microsoft Q&A](https://docs.microsoft.com/answers/topics/azure-maps.html)